Common Names: Booze, Brew, Liquor, and Sauce

 In fact, researchers and law enforcement have found that much of the Ecstasy sold today contains other harmful and possibly deadly drugs.
 In some recent cases, drugs sold as MDMA actually contain no MDMA at all.
 Frequently, MDMA is mixed with or replaced by synthetic cathinones, the chemicals in “bath salts".
 Some MDMA pills, tablets, and capsules have also been found to contain caffeine, dextromethorphan (found in some cough syrups), amphetamines, PCP, or cocaine.

-Also known as: Chalk, Meth, Speed, and Tina; or, for crystal meth, Crank, Fire, Glass, Go fast, and Ice
+Common Names: Chalk, Meth, Speed; or, for crystal meth, Crank, Fast, Ice

 What is methamphetamine (meth)?